Endper/Endper/README.md

 - 👋 Hi, I’m Endper and I'm 14 years old.
-I'm a game dev developer.
+I'm a game developer.
 - 👀 I’m a JavaScript programmer for almost 3 years now.
 I'm also a Python programmer since May 2024.
 - 🌱 I’m currently learning Godot and doing some AI engineering.
 - 💞️ I'm happy to chat with you about any of my projects.